The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-epic-of-alexander-ultimate-guide.md

 The primary differences in movement arise during Protean 1 and Protean 2.
 If Acceleration and Swiftcast are utilized in the initial pot window for P1, the rotation can be aligned to the mechanics in a manner that where baits go out as you can keep your GCD rolling freely.

 Protean 1 can be resolved and reacted to easily by either casting your GCDs or doing an additional melee combo between feeding dolls and the start of the mechanic.
-Since your melee combo is 10 seconds long, with a GCD speed of 2.50, Protean 1 can be resolved by simply slidecasting out after the initial baits from Living Liquid, then slidecasting to your Protean Wave bait spot after the initial puddle drops.
+Since your melee combo is ten seconds long, with a GCD speed of 2.50, Protean 1 can be resolved by simply slidecasting out after the initial baits from Living Liquid, then slidecasting to your Protean Wave bait spot after the initial puddle drops.

 Unlike Protean 1, the second protean will not be aligned to your GCD rolling if one instant cast is not used between the opener and Protean 2.
 One of Swiftcast or Acceleration should be used in order for the initial Protean baits to come out as your GCD rolls.
 As you go out, you can either use an instant Impact as you reach your Liquid Rage followed by a Dualcast pair, or begin with the Dualcast pair and then use an instant Impact as you move back in after the second set of baits.